Try our new AI assistant by clicking the chat icon in the lower right corner.

 https://www.domain.com/shirt.html?mc_cid=7dhs683xh

 Since the mc_cid is unique per customers, each of these links will have its own cache key removing all the benefit of caching the page.
-Using the cache rules (more below) you can setup a rule to tell Miva to ignore that URL parameter so it's not included in the cache key resulting an more customers being served the cached version of the page.
+Using the cache rules (more below) you can setup a rule to tell Miva to ignore that URL parameter so it's not included in the cache key resulting in more customers being served the cached version of the page.

 Cache Settings

-Once installed, there is a new Cache Settings Tab under Store Setting.
+Once installed, there is a new Cache Settings Tab under Store Settings.
 This is where you can configure global rules for URL Parameters, Headers and Cookies which will determine if a page should be cached or not.

 Miva Cache Settings